PiterWeb/PiterWeb/README.md

 - 👬 Looking to collaborate on Web projects
 - 💬 You can ask me about JavaScript/Typescript or Golang
 - 📫 How to reach me: piterzdev@gmail.com
+- 🎶 I really enjoy music, I listen to songs of all genres and from all over the world: Russia, Albany, Germany, Korea, ...

 ### Technologies Stack :